 Everyone has to clean mold from their home from time to time.
 Whether you live in a mansion or an apartment, your home is your safe place.
 The place you feel most comfortable.

-This simple guide will equip you to clean mold from the hard surfaces in your home with non-toxic ingredients you already have in the pantry!
+Our simple guide will equip you to clean mold from the hard surfaces in your home with non-toxic ingredients you already have in the pantry!
 Come learn how to clean mold safely!

 Before even choosing a cleaning product, you should know what kind of safety equipment to wear to clean a moldy surface.

 Mold is a respiratory irritant and allergen, so a mask with a N-95 respirator is important, especially if you know you are allergic to mold.
-A simple dust mask will not protect you from the mold spores.
+A simple dust mask will NOT protect you from the mold spores.
 For more information about safety, visit: What to Wear before entering a Home or Building with Mold Damage by the CDC.
 To learn more about face masks see our post: In-depth Guide to Face Masks: Allergies, Grass Cutting, and COVID-19.

 WHAT NOT TO USE TO CLEAN MOLD